๐Ÿฅ—Intro to Nutrition

 Why This Matters

-Vitamins aren't just items on a nutrition label—they're the molecular machinery that keeps your body running.
-In Introduction to Nutrition, you're being tested on how these micronutrients function at the cellular level, why deficiencies cause specific symptoms, and how vitamins interact with each other and with macronutrients.
-The exam will expect you to connect fat-soluble vs. water-soluble properties, coenzyme roles in metabolism, and antioxidant mechanisms to real physiological outcomes.
+Vitamins aren't just items on a nutrition label.
+They're the molecular machinery that keeps your body running.
+In Intro to Nutrition, you'll be tested on how these micronutrients function at the cellular level, why deficiencies cause specific symptoms, and how vitamins interact with each other and with macronutrients.
+Expect exam questions that connect fat-soluble vs. water-soluble properties, coenzyme roles in metabolism, and antioxidant mechanisms to real physiological outcomes.

 Don't just memorize that "Vitamin C helps immunity."
-Know why—it's an electron donor that neutralizes free radicals and supports collagen synthesis for barrier tissues.
-When you understand the mechanism, you can answer any question they throw at you, whether it's multiple choice or an FRQ asking you to explain a deficiency disease.
+Know why: it's an electron donor that neutralizes free radicals and supports collagen synthesis for barrier tissues.
+When you understand the mechanism, you can answer any question they throw at you, whether it's multiple choice or a free-response question about a deficiency disease.
 Master the categories below, and you'll see vitamins as a system rather than a list.

 Fat-Soluble Vitamins: Stored in Tissue, Absorbed with Fat